-- Surrounded by Idiots: The Chief can't seem to get Gennadiy and Lyolik to do anything right, even when he sends the The Vamp Anna as help.
+- Surrounded by Idiots: The Chief can't seem to get Gennadiy and Lyolik to do anything right, even when he sends The Vamp Anna as help.
 Semyon is only captured when the Chief himself intervenes.

-- That Reminds Me of a Song: Like many others Soviet films of that period, this one features several characters randomly bursting into song.
+- That Reminds Me of a Song: Like many other Soviet films of that period, this one features several characters randomly bursting into song.
 It only really makes sense once, when the (very drunk) Semyon gets on the stage at a restaurant and starts singing about rabbits, with the music making sense, since there's a live band playing.
-However, the Gennadiy is singing on the cruise ship, the music is coming from nowhere.
+However, when Gennadiy is singing on the cruise ship, the music is coming from nowhere.
 For reference, Andrei Mironov, the actor playing him, was an accomplished singer.

 - The Vamp: Crosses with Sensual Slavs in Anna's case.
 A young, attractive blonde who is hired by the Chief to seduce and sedate Semyon, while the two henchmen are waiting outside in the car.
 She invites Semyon claiming to have the gown he's looking to buy, puts on romantic music, sets out wine (both knowing that Semyon can't hold his liquor and planning on putting a sleeping pill in his glass), and then takes off the gown "to show it to him".
 She then starts dancing to the music until the clasp of her bra suddenly flies off... just as Semyon's wife bursts in.